opensyria/OpenSyria/doc/developer-notes.md

 ## Coding Style (Doxygen-compatible comments)

-OpenSyria Core uses [Doxygen](https://www.doxygen.nl/) to generate its official documentation.
+OpenSY uses [Doxygen](https://www.doxygen.nl/) to generate its official documentation.

 Use Doxygen-compatible comment blocks for functions, methods, and fields.